doenerium69/doenerium/README.md

 ### ⚠️ 〢 Note

-I am not responsible for any damages this software may cause after being acquired.
-This software was made for personal education and sandbox testing.
+I am not responsible for any damages this software may cause.
+This was made for personal education.

 ### Credits